r-pufky/docs/source/apps/gpg/usage/windows.rst

 to be force restarted.
 This is remedied by triggering GPG agent refresh on screen unlock events, ensuring that the agent is always ready.

-See full instructions here: :ref:`scheduled-tasks-inconsistencies`; or just follow these.
+See full instructions here: :ref:`w10-scheduled-tasks-inconsistencies`; or just follow these.

 #. :ref:`scheduled-tasks-logon-logoff`.